Skip to content

 Should I hire a lawyer to review my OnlyFans agency contract?

 Yes, if you can afford it.
 A contract review typically costs $200-$500, which is a small price compared to the potential cost of signing unfavorable terms.
-Look for attorneys who specialize in entertainment, creator, or contract law.
+Look for attorneys specializing in entertainment, creator, or contract law.
 Some legal services offer affordable flat-rate contract reviews specifically for creators.

 How long should an OnlyFans agency contract be?

 An initial term of 3-6 months is standard and fair.
 This gives the agency enough time to implement strategy and show results.
 After the initial term, month-to-month or quarterly renewal with reasonable notice periods is ideal.
-Be cautious of contracts longer than 6 months for the initial term, especially with agencies you haven’t worked with before.
+Be cautious of contracts longer than 6 months for the initial term with agencies you’ve never worked with before.

 Can I negotiate the terms of an OnlyFans agency contract?